Fallen-dev/fallenblogs/src/content/blog/discovering-fire.md

 ---
 title: 'Discovering and Using Fire'
 description: Fire, one of the most fundamental discoveries in human history, has been both a boon and a bane to our species.
-publishedOn: "2023-09-12"
+date: "2023-09-12"
-image: "$assets/blog-placeholder-2.jpg"
+image:
-tags:
+  src: $assets/blog-placeholder-2.jpg
-- Nature
+category: Nature
-- Earth
-followUp: "bioluminance-in-ocean"
+nextPost: "bioluminance-in-ocean"
 ---

 ## **The Discovery of Fire**